 This annotated bibliography outlines citations for key articles for understanding disproportionate representation.
 For ease of use, the bibliography is categorized into three sections: Practitioner-oriented, Practitioners Who Want to Learn More, and Research-oriented.
 The Practitioner-oriented category is mainly composed of articles that are simple and practical.
 The category entitled, Practitioners Who Want to Learn More, is for those who want more detailed information about disproportionality.
 While the majority of the articles are research-based, the Research-oriented category has more articles that focus on the technical and conceptual aspects of disproportionality.
-You can click on each citation to see a brief description for each of the articles.

 Brown, D. F. (2003).
 Urban teachers’ use of culturally responsive management strategies.
 Theory into Practice, 42(4), 277-282.

 Describes the management strategies of urban teachers that work with cultural and ethnic minority students.
 The article emphasizes creating a caring classroom community by showing genuine interest; gaining student cooperation by being consistently assertive and explicitly stating expectations; and, respecting, understanding, and utilizing student’s communication styles.

 Cartledge, G. & Kourea, L. (2008).
 Culturally responsive classrooms for culturally diverse students with and at risk for disabilities.
 Exceptional Children, 74(3), 351-371.

 Emphasizes the need for culturally responsive classrooms, which include a) cultural competence of teachers; b) culturally responsive effective instruction; and, c) culturally appropriate development of social behaviors.
 Authors primarily underscore the need to develop culturally competent teachers, which is linked to the transformation of education.